lzhou1998/CryptoGalaxy/README.md

 Only use for research and study

-The /dist directory store the files of front-end websites.
+The /dist directory store the compiled and image files of front-end websites.

+The /src directory store the source files of front-end websites.

 The CryptoGalaxy.sol is the source code file of contract.